twollnik/YETI/docs/user/data_formats.rst

 **link data**

 This is a file with data about the street links in the region you are examining.
-Each street link corresponds to one line in the link data file:
+Each street link corresponds to one line in the link data file.
+These are the columns:

 - *LinkID*: The unique ID for the street link
 - *AreaCat*: The area category for the street link.
 Currently allowed area categories are: